 Calling into question the criteria that separate the artistic sphere from everyday life, Lavier impartially adopts materials belonging to both realms.
 In the early 1980s he began covering common objects with acrylic paint, using the same colors characteristic of the real object.
 The result is a sort of osmosis between the fluid painting and the solid to which the paint is applied, which produces works capable of destabilizing the boundaries between the category of painting and that of the object.

 In Steinway and Sons, 1987, the artist uses an actual grand piano produced by the famous American company.
 Deprived of its functionality, the piano is covered by broad brushstrokes of acrylic color, reproducing the ideal pictorial touch that defines the modern artistic canon, from van Gogh to Neo-Expressionism.
 At the same time the tautology inherent in Lavier’s operation, in which painting is pure coating that replicates what it is covering, drains the pictorial gesture of any theatricality.
+A similar principle is at stake in Ventomatic, 1982, where a fan is covered with brushstrokes of acrylic paint that reiterate the color and details of the object.
+Even in this case, the object has a sound functionality that the artistic operation intentionally denies.

 Expanding his investigation to spaces that are intended to accommodate art, Lavier extends his action to architectural details of museum galleries, as in the case of Fenêtre (Window), 1982–96, created by the artist on a window of the Castello, in conjunction with his solo exhibition.
 In keeping with the artist’s technique, each detail of the object is painted the same color as the object itself, including the glass panes, which are covered with transparent acrylic paint.